hyp/gamedevwebtools/docs/extending.md

 Fields:

 * name - the name of the package.
+This field is mandatory.
 * files - an array of filenames which this package uses.
 The files are loaded in the order of their apperance.
+* version - the version of the package.
+The version must be a string in the format "x"/"x.x"/"x.x.x" where x is a string of digits(0-9).
-* description
+* description - the description of the packages.
 * dependencies - an array of package names and versions.
-* version - the version of the package.

 Example:

 	{
 		"name": "sample",
 		"files": "sample.js",
+		"version": "1.0",
 		"description": "Just a sample package"
 	}